17 Best Running Shoes For Bunions According To Podiatrists In the USA

-Get wider and deeper running shoes that don’t rub against the side of the bunion.
+Whenever a shoe is available in wider sizes, go for that.
+Wider and deeper running shoes don’t rub against the side of the bunion.
 The list below has shoes that even have a bunion window to give much room for your bunions to spread.
 Also, your shoes should have less overlays especially on the front of the upper.

 In short, look for comfortable roomy shoes with a wide toe box, a bunion window, good arch support, and stretchable qualities.